Busy square and transporation hub

 tram stops, and with a great view of St. George's Castle overlooking it.

-The buildings surrounding the square (which soon will be given
+The buildings surrounding the square house hotels, shops, and cafés.

 Close to the center is a bronze equestrian